Skip to content

 👉Action Plan for Seasonal Growing

 1. Tidy up last season's spent plants – if you have veggies and herbs that are going to seed with flower heads on them, consider leaving these for the pollinators to feast on and pull them out when the flowers are spent.
-Consider composting these by creating a small space composting system on your Balcony.
-Here's a Blog on what works for me in my Balcony Composting System
+Consider composting these by creating a small space composting system, even on a Balcony!
+Here's a Blog on Balcony Composting Systems

 2. Choose your crops wisely according to the planting guides relevant for your area (see zones).
 If you select the types of crops that you enjoy eating and that provide repeat flowering or fruiting or cut-and-come-again leaves you will get the most out of your selection.